Skip to content

 Q: What is ait?

-A: ait is a Git-native VCS layer for AI coding agents.
-It wraps the agent CLIs you already use (Claude Code, Codex CLI, Aider, Gemini CLI, Cursor) so each run lands in an isolated Git worktree as a reviewable "attempt", with intent, prompt, exit status, edited files, and resulting commits linked in one queryable record under .ait/.
-Your root checkout never moves until you call ait attempt promote. ait is open source (MIT), dependency-free Python 3.14+, distributed as ait-vcs on PyPI and npm.
+A: ait is a local control plane for AI coding agents and a Git-native attempt ledger around Claude Code, Codex CLI, Aider, Gemini CLI, and Cursor.
+It wraps the agent CLIs you already use so each run lands in an isolated Git worktree as a reviewable "attempt", with intent, prompt, exit status, edited files, context, memory, review findings, and resulting commits linked in one queryable record under .ait/.
+Your root checkout never moves until you call ait apply. ait is open source (MIT), dependency-free Python 3.11+, distributed as ait-vcs on PyPI and npm.
 It is not an agent and not a Git replacement.

 Q: How does ait differ from git worktree?